agile-lab-dev/witboost-snowflake-specific-provisioner/README.md

 ### Principals Mapper

 When the `updateAcl` is queried, it requires a list of identities as parameter.
-This is the list of users/groups/roles that need the access.
+This is the list of users/groups/roles that need access to the provisioned resource.
 These identities have a meaning in the Witboost context, but might not have sense in the context of your resources (see Snowflake).

 For this reason, we had introduced the concept of `PrincipalsMapper` strategy, which converts the identities from the Witboost context to the one that Snowflake uses.